JCRLabz/Sanskriber/README.md

 ## 🗺️ Roadmap

-- [ ] Add support for IAST and ITRANS schemes
+- [ ] Add support for Baraha schemes
 - [ ] Configuration options for auto-transliteration toggle
 - [ ] Support for bidirectional transliteration (Devanagari to Harvard-Kyoto)
 - ...